Answers To Frequently Asked Questions About The Budget

 If the district can cover its expenses this year, then what’s the problem?

 The County Superintendent is required by law to provide fiscal oversight of the district’s finances to ensure the district is meeting the state mandated requirement to maintain two (2) percent in reserve in Fiscal Years 2018-19, 2019-20 and 2020-21.
-Based on the budget adopted by the district in June and submitted to the Superintendent and the Sacramento County Office of Education (SCOE), SCOE determined the district will have spent all of their reserves before the end of the 2019-20 school year leaving the district broke.
+Based on the District’s Third Interim Budget Report, the district is projected to run out of cash by October 2020.

 How much does the district need to cut to balance its budget?